-If you have been praying for someone or something and are still waiting for God to answer, this is for you.
+If you have been praying for a long time and are still waiting for God to answer, this post is for you.
 Do not lose heart, do not be discouraged!
-Persist just as the widow persisted!
+Continue praying.
+Persist just as the widow persisted.

-Imagine instead of giving an estimate timeframe, the gym instructor would simply advise that despite regularly and persistently exercising, the weight loss may set in after 5 months or 5 years or 15 years, without any certain timeframe.
+Imagine instead of giving an estimate timeframe, the gym instructor would simply advise that despite regularly exercising, the weight loss may set in after 5 months or 5 years or 15 years, without any certainty.
 You would probably look for an alternative, something that promises a more certain outcome (at least I would)!

-Prayer is different.
-There is no alternative.
+Yet, there is no alternative to prayer.
 And even if we pray regularly and persistently, God does not give us an “estimate time of arrival” for his answer.
-All we have, all we can hold on to, is (a) God’s promise that he does hear us and (b) his call to pray persistently and not be discouraged.
+All we have, all we can hold on to, is (a) God’s promise that he does hear us and (b) his call to always pray and not be discouraged.

 Why does God not give us instantly what we are asking for?
 Is He teasing us?
 Is He reluctant to bless us?
 No. God wants us to persist in prayer as persistence is essential to receiving His answer.